Cloudways Vs WP Engine 2022: Which WordPress Host is Fast & Reliable?

 1. Control Panel

 Cloudways has its in-built CDN for faster performance and a wider audience.
-Setting up the CDN takes just about a few clicks.
-The CDN can drastically improve the response times.
+Setting up the CDN takes just a few clicks.
+The CDN can drastically improve response times.
 You can get the Premium Cloudways CDN for as low as $1 per 25GB.